IsaacScript/isaacscript/docs/function-signatures-custom.md

 ### MC_POST_PLAYER_UPDATE_REORDERED

-Similar to the vanilla callback of the same name, but fires after the PostGameStarted callback fires (if the player is being updated on the 0th game frame of the run).
+Similar to the vanilla callback of the same name, but fires after the `MC_POST_GAME_STARTED` callback fires (if the player is being updated on the 0th game frame of the run).

 This callback is useful for two reasons:

-1. Normally, PostPlayerUpdate fires before PostGameStarted.
-Since mod variables are often initialized at the beginning of the PostGameStarted callback, this can cause problems.
+1. Normally, PostPlayerUpdate fires before `MC_POST_GAME_STARTED`.
+Since mod variables are often initialized at the beginning of the `MC_POST_GAME_STARTED` callback, this can cause problems.
-1. Some functions do not work (or crash the game) when called before the PostNewRoom callback.
+1. Some functions do not work (or crash the game) when called before the `MC_POST_NEW_ROOM` callback.
 For example, since the level is not generated yet, you will not be able to access any rooms.

 When registering the callback, takes an optional second argument that will make the callback only fire if the player matches the `PlayerVariant` provided.